 Types of dampers vary in function, shape, and size.
 Control methods are also different.
 They include automatic control or manual control.

 When it comes to manual HVAC dampers, on the other hand, you can control manual dampers by valves outside the duct.
-You can open and close the valves by simply moving them up and down.
+You can open and close the valves by moving them up and down.
 As for maintenance, it is less expensive than automatic support.

 Butterfly Flat Dampers in HVAC Systems